INET-Complexity/ESL/README.md

 ## Acknowledgements
 This open-source project is organized by the Institute for New Economic Thinking at the Oxford Martin School.
 Work on this open-source project is in part funded by the J.P.
-Morgan AI Faculty Awards.
+Morgan AI Faculty Awards 2019 and 2020.